Skip to main content

 A Message from the Chancellor

 On behalf of the faculty and staff at Penn State Altoona, as well as our Advisory and Alumni Society Boards, it gives me great pride and pleasure to welcome you to today’s commencement ceremony.
-Today, we recognize the talent, dedication, and hard work of our soon-to-be graduates in achieving this significant milestone in their academic careers.
-Further, we recognize that their success is a reflection of the support given to them by their families, friends, and the many others who cheered them on.
+Today, we recognize the talent, dedication, and hard work of our soon-to-be graduates as they achieve this significant milestone in their academic careers.
+Further, we recognize that their success reflects the support of their families, friends, and the many others who cheered them on.

 To our newest graduates, we wish you well in your future endeavors.
 There will, of course, be times of accomplishment and times of challenge ahead.
 We urge you to approach them with balance, confidence, and humility and to embrace the simple reality that learning is a lifelong endeavor.